N8sGit/AgentSec/README.md

 8. Navigate to localhost:8000 in the browser of your choice.
 This chat window is meant to be the interface for red teaming.
 Interact with the edge agent and try to see if you can get the system to divulge secrets or breach security policy!

 ### Note: I am not a cybersec specialist by trade.
 The way various authentication measures are handled in this project are for demo purpose only.
 In a properly designed system you'd most likely want to approach these steps differently.
+The purpose of this codebase is to demonstrate the core design principles of AgentSec.
+Everything else is an expedience.

 ### Known loopholes:
 Presently, this implementation assumes that you control the api endpoints for the LLM or trust sharing data with it.
 It should do a better job protecting the spaces in between those endpoints.
 But ultimately, all data must be passed unwrapped and exposed to the LLM for the model to properly tokenize and process it.